hyoominoidentity/hyoominoidentity/it's me.md

 i am hyoominoidentity, also known as slime fur, or hyoom

-unfortunately, a furry
-gay and a femboy, un surprisingly i take it
+a gay furry femboy, unsurprisingly i take it

 i happen to yield common sense, and if you're genuinely asking me questions, pleas use your common sense